The Paling family of Cossall (with an Ebbern connection)

 The site gives much more detail on this family business, with examples of its work, which might help to date the above photo.

 Both the two photos above were taken by ‘Fred Ash’.
-Are they of the same young woman shown in 2a ?
+Photo 2b was taken about 1924.
 Notice the pendant and brooch, and the different necklines of the blouse, which may help to date the photos.

 Frederic Joseph Ash was born in Mansfield, Nottinghamshire, in 1860, the son of Nottingham-born photographer Edwin Ash (1834-1892) and Alice (Harrison).
 By 1881 he was living with his widowed mother in Lancashire, working as a photographer and was still in the county in 1891.
 The 1901 and 1911 census returns show his residence at 22 Raikes Parade, Blackpool.
 However he appears to have had branches in several places.
 For example Slater’s Trade Directories of 1903, 1909 and 1911 show him trading at 40 King Street, Salford.
 He also had studios in Blackburn, Derby and Leigh, and by 1909 had a studio at 20 Long Row in Nottingham.
 He also had connections with several other towns, mostly in Lancashire.